ZYinMD/sepia/README.md

 # Sepia

-## A VSCode Theme
+## 1 light + 1 dark theme.

-This theme is very new, still being polished, should finish before 2018-12-01.
+## This theme is very new, still being polished, should finish before 2018-12-01.
 Expect frequent updates these days.

 Currently working on:
 1. Terminal colors